quipper/monorepo-deploy-actions/git-push-service/README.md

           prebuilt: true
 ```

-This action pushes the following file into a destination repository:
+It pushes the following file into a destination repository:

 ```
 destination-repository (branch: prebuilt/${project}/${overlay}/${ref})